 CASE #2: The density of a substance does not change significantly within the sample.
 In almost all cases, the density of a substance will be the same no matter how much or how little of the substance you have.
 This is particularly useful in identifying minerals.
 Density is calculated by taking the mass (g) of an object and dividing it by its volume (cm3).
 For example, silver has a density of 10.49 g/cm3.
-If you are given a substance is not 10.49 g/cm3, then the substance you have is not pure silver, no matter what it looks like.
+If you are given a substance and told that it is "pure silver," and the density of that substance is not 10.49 g/cm3, then the substance you have is not pure silver, no matter what it looks like.
 The density of the substance could be more or less depending on what is mixed in with it.
 Science doesn't lie when it comes to density.